Royal Bafokeng Nation: History

 The Bafokeng people trace their history back to the year 1140.
 Kgosi (King) Sekete III, who ruled in the early 1700s, was the first in the line of kings, of which the current Kgosi Leruo Molotlegi is the 15th direct descendant.
 Sekete III was followed by kings Diale, Ramorwa, Sekete IV, and Thethe.
 Then came arguably the most influential king in Bafokeng history: Kgosi August Mokgatle, who reigned from 1834 to 1891.
 Pooling community resources, he started buying back the land the Bafokeng had occupied for centuries from white colonialists.
 Thirty-three years after Mokgatle's death, a part of the reef containing the world's largest deposit of platinum group metals were discovered under Bafokeng land.
-Owing to Mokgatle's purchasing of the land, the Bafokeng were able eventually (post apartheid) to claim royalties from platinum mining industry mines within the nation.
+Owing to Mokgatle's purchasing of the land, the Bafokeng were able to eventually (post apartheid) claim royalties from platinum mining industry mines within the nation.

 Mokgwaro George Molotlegi (1936 to 1997) was the brother of Kgosi Edward Patrick Lebone Molotlegi who ruled the Bafokeng from 1988 to 1994.
 During his reign, South Africa's ruling National Party had created the Bophuthatswana government as the authority over all Batswana people, including the Bafokeng.
 Kgosi Lebone's opposition to the move brought him into conflict with the then Bophuthatswana president, Lucas Mangope, who detained the Bafokeng king and harassed him until he was forced to flee to neighbouring Botswana.
 Mangope then recognized Mokgwaro George Molotlegi as Kgosi of the Bafokeng.
 This situation prevailed until 1994 when Mangope was forced out of power when Bophuthatswana was reintegrated into South Africa.
 This enabled Kgosi Lebone to return to Phokeng and to once again lead his people.
 His return was marked by tumultuous celebrations, but they were short lived as Kgosi Lebone died in November 1995.
 The would-be Kgosi Mokgwaro George Molotlegi returned to his home in the area and remained there until his death in December 1997.

 In 1925, the world's largest deposits of platinum group metals, such as platinum, rhodium and palladium were discovered on Bafokeng lands.
 Mining companies now pay royalties to the nation in exchange for the right to mine these metals.
 A court settlement in 1999 with Impala Platinum Mining (Implats), the second-largest platinum company in South Africa, gave the Royal Bafokeng Nation a 22 percent royalty on all platinum taken from their territory and an ownership stake in Implats.
 The value of the Bafokeng's stake in Impala had tripled to more than $50 million by 2001.
 The Bafokeng receive annual royalties of approximately $63 million from platinum mining.